 Think about that stunning fact reported by our government for a while.
 Let it sink in for a minute.
 Then continue…

-We gained self-induced economic instability as a result of valuing the ballooning gamble on production (with its many derivatives) higher than the creation of production that produces socioeconomic value.
+We gained self-induced economic instability as a result of valuing the ballooning gamble on production (with its many derivatives) higher than the creation of production that produces social economic value.
 A giant financial bubble, bigger than we have ever seen before, is starting to deflate.
 And no new air blown into it by the sub-optimizations from the Fed or other government institutions will prevent it from deflating further.

 Fundamental financial reform is the cure needed to resurrect our economy.